fvaleri/strimzi-debugging/sessions/006/README.md

 ```

 After that, we need to create the conditions for them to be reattached by the Kafka cluster.
-Delete the all Kafka PVCs and PV claim references, just before creating the final PVCs with the new storage size.
+Delete the all Zookeeper PVCs and PV claim references, just before creating the final PVCs with the new storage size.

 ```sh
 $ for pod in $ZK_PODS; do